romecode/Arista-CVP-Fabric-Builder/README.md

 This tool is a complete day1/day2 Arista CVP solution for compiling configlets from templates, creating and assigning them in CVP, and appending new config.
 The template parsing engine is made to be fully customizable and extendable without the need to touch python code (very complex situations aside).

-Features:
+**FEATURES:**
-Add/remove CSV source file columns/data as you wish Compile one or more templates per run (fully customizable) Define recipes for what templates to compile (fully customizable) Override global variables within recipes
+- Add/remove CSV source file columns/data as you wish
+- Compile one or more templates per run (fully customizable)
+- Define recipes for what templates to compile (fully customizable)
+- Override global variables within recipes
-Variables for templates can be sourced from CSV, recipe, global, external CSV, telemetry Template variables support math operations, comparisons A multitude of predefined syntax to support grouping, iterations, and other structures Talks to CVP via REST API
+- Variables for templates can be sourced from CSV, recipe, global, external CSV, telemetry
+- Template variables support math operations, comparisons
+- A multitude of predefined syntax to support grouping, iterations, and other structures
+- Talks to CVP via REST API
-Work with existing CVP devices or CSV defined
+- Work with existing CVP devices or CSV defined

-Core files:
+**CORE FILES:**
-builder.py contains all the Python code fabric_parameters.csv is the CSV which let's you define switch parameters (the headers are automatically available within the templates) global.conf defines the static global variables and additional recipes along with their own static variables (which override global variables with the same name) templates.conf defines the templates themselves
+- builder.py contains all the Python code
+- fabric_parameters.csv is the CSV which let's you define switch parameters (the headers are automatically available within the templates)
+- global.conf defines the static global variables and additional recipes along with their own static variables (which override global variables with the same name)

-Quick example:
+- templates.conf defines the templates themselves

+**EXAMPLE:**

 NOTE: The below .conf files are parsed via the Python configParser library and they have their own syntax.
 In general:
 1. The square brackets define a new section
 2. Variables are assigned as such ```variableName = 123```
-3. # are comments
+3. \# are comments

 Our fabric_parameters.csv contents are as follows:
 The headers ```sn, hostname, role, container``` are absolutely required.
 Furthermore, ```role``` should alwas be either ```spine``` or ```leaf``` for differentiation.